anish749/anish749.github.io/_pages/about.md

 I started coding back in high school and have since maintained a deep interest in coding and now I engineer data products.

-I am currently working full time as a Data Engineer at Spotify AB, based out of Stockholm, Sweden.
+I am have previously worked as a Data & Backend Engineer at Spotify AB, and I'm currently based out of Stockholm, Sweden.

 I also mentor others and provide help in solving problems in the world of Data.
 For online sessions I work through [MentorCruise](https://mentorcruise.com/mentor/anishchakraborty/).